 Make sure to draft a version of 280 characters or less for Twitter

 Posting on social media regularly and often will help get people excited about solar energy and your project.
 Actively posting updates on when the contract was signed, when the install is going to happen, pictures and videos during the installation, and then details about the ribbon cutting event and other solar education events will give people more reason to want to get involved.
 Remember to ask your team and personal networks to like, comment, and share your posts.
 That will help the posts get higher visibility.
 Try to post to your social media accounts at least once a day.
-Try posting at different times of day as well to experiment to see when people are most likely to give.
+Try posting at different times of the day as well to experiment to see when your posts receive the highest levels of engagement.
 To help your posts get traction, consider posting during these times.